 - Oversees all staff.

-- Manages and directs the content and editorial vision of The Contributor newspaper, assists vendor writers in honing their submissions and facilitates all feature-writing assignments.
+- Manages and directs the editorial vision and content of The Contributor newspaper, assists vendor writers in honing their submissions and facilitates all news and feature-writing assignments.

 Tom Wills (Director of Vending) is a co-founder of The Contributor.
 He has been working with the urban poor ministries of The Downtown Presbyterian Church since 1994, where he is a member and also has artist studio space.
 He was also a co-founder of Belcourt, Yes! a non-profit formed to reopen the Belcourt Theatre in the Hillsboro Village neighborhood of Nashville, TN.
 He also serves on the board of T.A.D.P.
 (Tennesseans for Alternatives for the Death Penalty). email@example.com